software-engineering-amsterdam/MLitB/d3 demos/README.md

-The neural network visualisations from ConvNetJS' demo pages (http://cs.stanford.edu/people/karpathy/convnetjs/) rewritten in D3.
+The neural network visualisations from ConvNetJS' demo pages (http://cs.stanford.edu/people/karpathy/convnetjs/) rewritten in D3 as well as new visualisations for the same library.

-Usage: include the visualisation's files and call the function's update() function

-to use D3 for the visualisations, so that these may be easily re-used in other code.
-Focus on the neural network visualisations.
+General usage of the visualisations includes having to include some files and calling an updateVisualisation(data) function with some specified data which will make the visualisation up to date.
+In case of possible user input another function may have to be specified addressing how the underlying network deals with that input.